What Chroma Does

 Chroma's genius is removing the infrastructure barrier that slows down AI development.
 Traditional vector databases require deploying a separate service, configuring connections, and managing yet another piece of infrastructure.
 Chroma runs as an embedded Python library — you import it, create a collection, add documents, and query.
 There is no separate process, no network configuration, no Docker containers to manage.
 For developers building their first RAG pipeline, this eliminates the biggest source of friction.

-The GA cloud platform launched to address the scaling limitations of embedded mode.
-For applications that need multi-tenant isolation, managed backups, automatic scaling, and high availability, Chroma Cloud provides these capabilities without requiring you to rewrite your application code.
+Chroma Cloud is now live for teams that want managed, serverless vector, full-text, regex, and metadata search instead of self-managing embedded or server modes.
+For applications that need multi-tenant isolation, managed operations, scaling, and high availability, Cloud provides a current path without preserving the old `coming soon` caveat.
 The same API works in both embedded and cloud modes, making the transition smooth when your prototype outgrows local execution.

 Search capabilities have expanded beyond simple vector similarity.
 Full-text search with regex matching enables hybrid retrieval patterns.
 Sparse vector support with BM25 and SPLADE provides keyword-aware search alongside semantic similarity.
 Metadata filtering lets you scope queries by structured attributes.
 These additions bring Chroma closer to feature parity with more complex databases while maintaining its simplicity-first design.